is by no means an exhaustive or complete list. How could it possibly

 - As director of the Melbourne Underground Film Festival, a controversial

 but productive figure.
-Has made three features with violent, sexual
+Has made a number of features with violent, sexual

 DOP on indie productions, has also directed his own short films